ceford/cefjdemos-data-jdm-user-en/articles/configuration/site-offline.md

 You can limit access to your website by password protecting the Joomla directory.
 Only users who know the directory access username and password will be able to access the site.
 You can set up more than one such user.
-With cPanel Hosting Control Panel:
+With the cPanel Hosting Control Panel:

 - Login into your cPanel account.
 - In the Files section select **Directory Privacy**.